Turkish Coffee Pot – All you Need to Know About it

 Stainless steel Turkish coffee pot is the new generation’s favorable Turkish coffee utensil.
 It has brilliant luster, it’s rust-resistant and easy to clean and take care of.
 It produces inferior foam but experienced user can overcome this obstacle by using very low heat.

 Importance of Handle in Turkish Coffee Pot

-You hold the pot from a long handle (usually made from solid wood or brass) that is built with the pot.
+You hold the pot from a long handle (solid wood or brass).
 The handle is necessary and particularly useful.
 It protects your hand from burning (you place the pot directly on a heating source).
 The stainless steel Turkish coffee pots have handles with heat resistant phenol plastic.